AndresHF/DAW/README.md

 # DAW
 What i'm doing while studying Web Development.

-These are some basic projects done at Web Development first course.
+These are some basic projects and exercises done at Web Development first course.